 Eight patients required the removal of damaged tissue or foreign objects from the wound site over a series of office visits.

 The team also found that most patients relied on their medical insurance to cover the cost of follow-up care when they returned to the U.S. About 60 percent of the patients studied were on Massachusetts Medicaid.
 Four patients in the study admitted to returning to their original surgeon - despite complications - for a second surgical procedure abroad.

 "We hope that this study will bring attention to this emerging issue and encourage others to report any results related to medical tourism treatment and patterns," the authors wrote.

 The authors declare no financial interest in relation to the content of their article.

 Paper cited: Ross, K et al. "Plastic Surgery Complications from Medical Tourism Treated in a U.S. Academic Medical Center" Plastic & Reconstructive Surgery DOI: 10.1097/PRS.0000000000004214

-*News Release by Brigham and Women's Hospital: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Brigham and Women's Hospital).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.